Last updated August 30, 2021

 - In sub-Saharan Africa, 41% of women-owned businesses closed, compared with 34% of those owned by men.

-- Progress for women in work are likely to have regressed to 2017 levels by the end of 2021 due to COVID-19.
+- Progress for women in work is likely to have regressed to 2017 levels by the end of 2021 due to COVID-19.
 Additionally, in the 17 out of the 24 OECD countries that reported an overall increase in unemployment, women were the most affected.

 - McKinsey & Company reported that if nothing is done to address the negative impact of COVID-19 on women, global GDP will be $1 trillion below where it would have been had the pandemic affected men and women in their work equally in 2030.
 However, “if action is taken now to achieve best-in-region-gender-parity improvements by 2030…$13 trillion could be added to global GDP.”